 Call our helpline at 800-609-2774 (Who Answers?) to see if your insurance will help pay your rehab costs.

 A peyote “high” can bring on transcendent-like experiences that submerge users within a seemingly alternate reality of the mind’s making.
 Vivid and strange shapes, colors and textures give the impression a person can interact with these realities much like he or she interacts in the real world.

 As peyote’s effects can vary depending a person’s personality and mood, the “high” experienced can just as easily become horrifying in effect bringing on intense levels of anxiety and fear for the duration of the drug’s effects.
 The longer a person engages in peyote abuse the more likely he or she will experience the less desirable effects of the drug.

 Any drug capable of altering the brain’s normal chemical pathways can potentially cause harm in the process.
 According to Pennsylvania State University, frequent and ongoing peyote abuse places users at risk of developing drug-induced mental illness along the lines of paranoid schizophrenia.
 In effect, the repeated shifts in consciousness that take place when engaging in peyote abuse have a residual effect on overall brain function and eventually changes the way the brain works over time.

 In spite of its low risk for addiction, peyote abuse can woo users into a false sense of security in terms of the feelings of exhilaration that come with a peyote “high.”
 Over time, peyote abuse can become a form of escape from daily life.
 Once a pattern of peyote abuse starts to emerge, it’s more difficult to stop or reduce drug use at will.

-If you suspect you or someone you know may be caught up in peyote abuse and need help finding treatment that meets your needs, please feel free to call our toll-free helpline at 800-609-2774 to speak with one of our phone counselors.
+If you suspect you or someone you know may be caught up in peyote abuse and need help finding treatment that meets your needs, please feel free to call our toll-free helpline at 800-609-2774 (Who Answers?) to speak with one of our phone counselors.